 Best nectar-rich plants for bees and butterflies

-It is relatively easy to find a good range of flowers to provide nectar through the summer but it is important for us to offer some sources of nectar throughout the year.
+It's relatively easy to find a good range of flowers to provide nectar through the summer but it's important for us to offer some sources of nectar throughout the year.
 Bees and butterflies are less active in the colder months but there will still be times when they emerge from hibernation and need nourishment.

 Here are some of my most successful species arranged by season:

-To give height to the garden it is important to have some shrubs or trees, depending on the size of your plot.
+To give height to the garden it's important to have some wildlife-friendly shrubs or trees, depending on the size of your plot.
 The best known of these is the butterfly-bush, buddleia davidii, which is very productive in summer.
-I have an amazing ceanothus which is quite compact and a much taller cherry tree, both of which were full of bees this spring.
+I have an amazing ceanothus which is quite compact and a much taller cherry tree, both of which are full of bees in spring.
 I wouldn’t be without my various pyracanthas and it’s hard to beat laburnum for colour and nectar in early summer.

 Nectar-rich pond plants

 Don’t overlook your pond as a good place to plant nectar-rich flowers.
-Here my favourites are purple loosestrife (summer); fringed water lily (summer); ragged robin (early summer); water mint (summer).
+Here my favourites are purple loosestrife (summer), fringed water lily (summer), ragged robin (early summer) and water mint (summer).